Years After Sexual Assault, Survivors Hounded To Pay Bills For The Rape Kit Exam

 When Erin tells a debt collector that the bill they're calling about is for services related to rape, "They say, 'Oh, we'll fix it,' but they don't," she says.
 "They just sell it again and it just becomes someone else's problem.
 But it's always my problem."

-Despite state and federal laws, many people who were raped wind up paying for some medical services out-of-pocket, even if they have insurance.
-An analysis of billing records from 1,355 insured female rape survivors found that in 2013 they paid an average $948 out-of-pocket for prescription drugs and hospital inpatient or outpatient services during the first 30 days after the assault.
+Despite state and federal laws, many people who were raped wind up paying for some medical services out of pocket, even if they have insurance.
+An analysis of billing records from 1,355 insured female rape survivors found that in 2013 they paid an average $948 out of pocket for prescription drugs and hospital inpatient or outpatient services during the first 30 days after the assault.
 That amount represented 14% of total costs, the study found.

 "We just assumed that this was only a problem for women who fell through the cracks," says Kit Simpson, a professor in the department of health care leadership and management at the Medical University of South Carolina in Charleston, who co-authored the study.
 "But this was a systematic problem."

-Some people who have been assaulted sexually don't want to use their insurance in any case, because they are worried about privacy or safety issues if family members or others find out, advocates say.
+Some people who have been sexually assaulted don't want to use their insurance in any case, because they are worried about privacy or safety issues if family members or others find out, advocates say.

 The Violence Against Women Act, often referred to as VAWA, is up for reauthorization this year.
 It's not clear if a new bill would address these payment issues.
 If states don't certify that they shoulder the cost of rape exams, funds can be frozen.
 (States must also certify that they don't require these patients to participate in the criminal justice system.)